 - 10.1 Regular or probationary employees who are unable to work in the field because of inclement weather, including unhealthy air quality or other similar causes will receive pay for the full day, provided they have reported for duty.
-During such a day, they may be held pending emergency calls, given training or other instruction, or assigned to perform miscellaneous duties in sheltered locations. - 10.2 AMP Superintendents will be responsible for determining whether weather conditions warrant cessation of outside work.
+During such a day, they may be held pending emergency calls, may be given first aid, safety training or other instruction, or they may be assigned to perform miscellaneous duties in sheltered locations. - 10.2 Full-time temporary personnel who have reported for work but are unable to work in the field because of inclement weather or other similar causes will be paid only for the time they work or are held by the City, except, however, that they will be paid for not less than two (2) hours. - 10.32 AMP Superintendents will be responsible for determining whether weather conditions warrant cessation of outside work.
 In arriving at the decision with respect to weather conditions, the Superintendent in consultation with the Working Supervisors, shall take into account such factors as: (a) employee health and safety, (b) undue hazards, (c) operating requirements, (d) service to the public, (e) job site working conditions, (f) anticipated duration of time required to leave unfinished job in a safe condition, (g) anticipated duration of inclement weather, and (h) distance from job site to the Service Center.